benvaljean/benvaljean.github.io/_posts/2008-12-19-Disk_Partition_alignment.markdown

 Not finished

-Disk partition alignment involves setting the partition offset of the first partition on a logical or physical harddrive whilst taking into account the intended cluster size and RAID stiping of the volume.
+Disk partition alignment involves setting the partition offset of the first partition on a logical or physical hard-drive whilst taking into account the intended cluster size and any RAID striping of the volume.
-Aliging a partition correctly can have significant performance gains.
+Aligning a partition correctly can have significant performance gains.
 [1](http://sqlblog.com/blogs/linchi_shea/archive/2007/02/01/performance-impact-of-disk-misalignment.aspx)

 ### Rules for aligning